 What is a Powder Room?
-A Complete Guide for Homeowners
+Features, Benefits & Design Tips

 What is a Powder Room?
-A Complete Guide for Homeowners
+Features, Benefits & Design Tips

 Most homes have one or two full bathrooms.
 But right in between those and the utility toilet, there’s a space that’s often overlooked - the powder room.